 Your Processor list should now look like this:

 The SOAP Wrapper does allow some configuration.
-You can specify the SOAP version you wish to use as a wrapper, as well as if the content (provided it is XML) needs to be escaped.
-You can use a dynamic expression to determine the correct SOAP encoding based on the message received, but for now, simply leave it as-is.
+You can specify the SOAP version you wish to use as a wrapper and if the content (provided it is XML) needs to be escaped.
+You can use a dynamic expression to determine the correct SOAP encoding based on the message received, but for now, leave it as-is.

 By default, the eiConsole’s Testing Mode will select the first Listener as the starting test stage.
 Since we only have one Listener, this is sufficient for our purposes.
-Click the “Execute Test” button:
+Next, click the “Execute Test” button: